mbotto123/paraview-adcirc-vis/la-tx-vis/la-tx-general/README.md

 2. a ``maxele.63.nc`` file (XDMF file name: ``maxele.63.nc.xmf``) , or
 3. a ``fort.63.nc`` file followed by a ``fort.74.nc`` file (XDMF file name ``fort.63.nc_fort.74.nc.xmf``).

 The ``windVec`` script can only be used with the third of these options since it must contain winds data.
-The ``time`` script can only be used with the first or third options since it only applies to time series data.
+The ``relTime`` script can only be used with the first or third options since it only applies to time series data.

 Some brief descriptions of what each file does:
 - ``zoomToLATX2D-LL`` and ``zoomToLATX2D-ML``: These scripts zoom in to the area of interest, set color mapping properties, and adjust the location of the color bars.